Outside of Administration Building

 The objective of the Diabetes Fellowship is to train primary care physicians in the management of diabetes mellitus.
 This includes management of patients with type 1 diabetes, type 2 diabetes, atypical diabetes, gestational diabetes, diabetes in patients with end-stage renal disease and secondary diabetes.

-Our physician fellows leave the completed program with a knowledge and understanding of diabetes that is far deeper and more expansive than any developed during a primary care residency program.
+You will leave the completed program with a knowledge and understanding of diabetes that is far deeper and more expansive than any developed during a primary care residency program.

 What You'll Do As A Fellow

-Outpatient care: Fellows provide clinical care at the adult Solano County Family Health Services Clinics in Vallejo, Fairfield and Vacaville, CA. The Fellowship offers an opportunity to provide consultative services to patients with diabetes in a primary care setting.
+• Outpatient care: Fellows provide clinical care at the adult Solano County Family Health Services Clinics in Vallejo, Fairfield and Vacaville, CA. The Fellowship offers an opportunity to provide consultative services to patients with diabetes in a primary care setting.
 Fellows are trained on electronic medical records and are expected to complete charts within 48 hours of a visit.

-Primary specialty clinic: Fellows are encouraged to maintain skills in their primary specialty.
+• Primary specialty clinic: Fellows are encouraged to maintain skills in their primary specialty.
 Fellows are expected to continue to practice in their primary specialty.
-Although somewhat flexible, time spent is generally between one half- to one full-day per week.
+Although somewhat flexible, time spent is generally between one half - to one full day per week.

-MOBEC: The Mobile Diabetes Education Center provides community outreach and diabetes screening to the people of Solano County.
+• MOBEC: The Mobile Diabetes Education Center provides community outreach and diabetes screening to the people of Solano County.
 Fellows are expected to participate in community events and screenings as part of their educational experience.

-Didactics: Fellowship didactics take place each Wednesday on the TUC campus or via Zoom.
+• Didactics: Fellowship didactics take place each Wednesday on the TUC campus or via Zoom.
 Fellows meet with the Fellowship director and pertinent faculty to discuss research development, journal club review and other activities.
 Didactics cover topics related to diabetes and include faculty and students on rotation with the DREAM (Diabetes Research Education and Management) Team.

-Diabetes Week: Fellows are expected to participate in TUC's inter-professional Diabetes Week.
-This inter-professional learning involves students from all colleges including medical students, as well as physician assistants, nursing and pharmacy students.
-Additional teaching opportunities are available upon approval of the program director.
-Diabetes Camp: Fellows participate as a medical team member at a well-known diabetes camp, Camp de Los Ninos.
+• Diabetes Camp: Fellows participate as a medical team member at a well-known diabetes camp, Camp de Los Ninos.
 Fellows are required to complete registration and training prior to the camp.
 Diabetes camp experience provides invaluable exposure to daily life with type 1 diabetes and an intensive management experience with pediatric type 1 diabetes.

 Fellowship Prerequisites